andrewhead/Package-Qualifiers/README.md

 If you update the models, please write a migration that others can apply to their database.
 See instructions in the sections below.

+## Dumping data

+It might be necessary to dump data to file.
+You can dump special data types to file, for example:

+    python data.py dump node_post_stats

+This produces a file `data/dump.node_post_stats-<timestamp` in JSON format.
+Run `python data.py dump -h` to see what types of data can already be dumped.
+And be patient---especially when these files have to do a digest of millions of rows of a table, these scripts may take a while.

+You are welcome to write your own data dumping routines.
+See the "Contributing" section.

 ## Running this on a remote host

 See the README in the `deploy` directory for instructions on how to deploy these routines to a remote host.